Does Modafinil really lower testosterone levels in men?

 Dopamine is known to be a major precursor for these hormones (testosterone and norepinephrine), by controlling their levels.

-Well, this means that if you go nuts with your doses and frequency (taking modafinil every day) you can potentially lower your testosterone levels by crashing your hormones through overstimulation.
+This means that if you go nuts with your doses and frequency (taking modafinil every day) you can potentially lower your testosterone levels by crashing your hormones through overstimulation.
 Simple as that.

 The question that you have probably thought of by now is, how you can prevent, or even bounce back, from crashed/lower testosterone levels?